mit-rss/wall_follower_sim/README.md

 The rainbow points in this image below are the laser scan as visualized in ```rviz```.
 The color simply corresponds to the intensity of the scan.
 In the simulator this is simply the distance, but on the actual lidar it gives you an indication of how reflective the object you are scanning is.
 Note that there is no data in the quadrant behind the car because the LIDAR sensor does not scan the full 360 degree range.

 ![The racecar in a cubicle](https://raw.githubusercontent.com/mit-racecar/racecar_simulator/master/media/racecar_simulator_rviz_2.png)

+## Simulator Parameters

+The simulator uses a number of parameters that might be useful for your wall follower including:

+- `max_speed`: 4 meters/second
+- `max_steering_angle`: 0.34 radians

+A complete list can be found in the simulator's [params.yaml](https://github.com/mit-racecar/racecar_simulator/blob/master/params.yaml).
+Don't change these parameters, they will be automatically reset to defaults when you run the automated test suite anyways.

 ## Steps to Success
 How you implement the wall follower is entirely up to you.
 However implementing the following may get you started in the right direction: